 - AGE – Drivers must be at least 18 years old and possess a valid driver’s license.

 - SHARING A CAR – Two drivers sharing a car must be registered in two different run groups.

 - INSTRUCTOR OPINIONS WITH REGARD TO SAFETY TAKE PRECEDENCE OVER STUDENT OPINIONS – The instructor assigned to the student will have final say regarding the operation of the vehicle while on track.
 This encompasses the student's driving and operation of the vehicle and its’ equipment.
 Be advised that the Chief Driving Instructor is likely to side with your instructor in matters involving a difference of opinion.

 - CARS NOT PERMITTED – All open-wheeled cars are prohibited.
 Cars with fenders attached to the suspension and not attached to the body of the car in at least two locations are prohibited.

-PCA Waiver: You will be required to electronically complete and sign the event waiver, via Speedwaiver.
-You'll receive a link to the waiver in advance of the event.
+PCA & Pitt Race Waivers: You will be required to electronically complete and sign a PCA and Pitt Race waiver.
+You'll receive both waiver links by email closer to the event.